-- On cold days try to keep the temperature in your home to above 18°C. - Use a towel to wipe up condensation you find on windows, and then open the window for around 15 minutes afterwards.
-If you don't, the moisture will collect on the frame which may start to cause damage.
-The moisture may also evaporate again during the day, raising humidity levels which makes condensation worse when the room cools down. - Limit the number of pot plants in your house.
-If you start to notice mould or condensation near your house plants, think about moving them to a better ventilated spot or outdoors.

-Let air get to the walls.
+- On cold days try to keep the temperature in your home to at least 18°C. - Use a towel to wipe up condensation you find on windows.
+If you don't, the moisture will collect on the frame which may start to rot.
+The moisture may also evaporate again during the day, raising humidity levels makes condensation worse when the room cools down. - Limit the number of pot plants in your house.
+If you start to notice mould or condensation near your house plants, think about moving them to a better ventilated spot or outdoors. - Let air get to the walls.
 External walls are cooler than internal walls - keep furniture away from external walls to allow air to circulate.